Driver Risk Premium

 Ways you can save money

-- If you give up your licence for at least 30 days during your billing period, your DRP premium can be reduced.
+- at least 30 days during your billing period and your Driver Risk Premium can be reduced.

 Steps to get your reduction

 When your chosen length of time has passed,